notpeelz/reshade-xhair/README.md

 &#42; through the Steam Workshop (only for Killing Floor 2)

+## FAQ

+Q: Does this work in fullscreen?

+A: Yes.
+Rather than rendering the crosshair outside the game, the injected ReShade overlay renders within the the game.

+---

+Q: Will this get me banned?

+A: No, reshade-xhair will not get you banned by itself. **HOWEVER**, the program that it runs on (ReShade) is blacklisted by some games/anti-cheats. **Make sure you look up whether ReShade can be used safely on the desired game before installing it**.
+Use at your own risk!
+Killing Floor 2 and PayDay 2 should be safe to use with.

+---

+Q: How do I uninstall?

+A: Go to your game folder and delete any of the following files: `d3d8.dll`, `d3d9.dll`, `d3d10.dll`, `d3d11.dll`, `opengl.dll`, `dxgi.dll`.

+---

+Q: My game is crashing, how do I fix it?

+A: Go to your game folder and rename `dxgi.dll` to `d3d11.dll`.

+---

+Q: I'm getting suttering/fps drops/misc issues

+A: reshade-xhair is unlikely to be the issue.
+It's probably a ReShade issue.
+Google it.

 ## How to Install (for any game)

 1. Download the latest version of the shaders (`shaders.zip`) from the [**Releases**](https://github.com/LouisTakePILLz/reshade-xhair/releases) tab on GitHub